Open Source ERP: accounting, CRM and more

 The fact that LedgerSMB is open source - meaning that the source code is freely available - makes it even more customizable and flexible.

-Older versions are still available for download on SourceForge, but their use is highly discouraged both for security and data stability reasons.
-When using LedgerSMB versions 1.2 or earlier, it's encouraged to do so in a highly restricted network environment.
+Although their use is highly discouraged for both security reasons and data stability issues, older versions are still available for download on SourceForge.
+When using LedgerSMB versions 1.2 or earlier, you should to do so in only in a highly restricted network environment.

 It's community policy to provide at least 36 months of community support for every 1.x release series.
-As such, there's no community support available for pre-1.3 LedgerSMB versions.
+As such, there's no community support available for 1.3 or earlier LedgerSMB versions.
 However, some vendors are willing to provide support or migration services.

 The project holds high quality standards that should be expected from business software regarding these topics in particular:

 - Software quality